 Easter is fast approaching so I think it is time for an arty, crafty, Easter activity for kids.

-Today we decided to bring a little colour to our gray and foggy day, and make some easy Easter decorations.
+The weather has been wet and gloomy here, so to bring a little colour to our gray days we decided to make some Easter decorations.

 We used the same method to make our kid-made bunting last year and it is super simple.

 You can space your eggs as close together or as far apart as you like.
 Sew some more empty thread at the other end, and you are ready to hang your Easter decoration.

 There are 6 different patterned eggs to print and colour in this Easter egg garland printable template.

 This printable is an A4 sized pdf file, you will need a pdf reader such as adobe acrobat to open it.
 If you are printing on US ‘letter sized’ paper be sure to select ‘fit’ or ‘shrink to fit’ from your printer options.